mdahirel/PCItemplate/README.md

 # To use this template

+- (on GitHub) click on the "Code" button at the top of this page, then "Download ZIP", and unzip the `.zip` folder where you want it
 - open the `manuscript.Rmd` file
 - modify the YAML header (all the lines until the second `---`) with your informations (including your bibliography file path)
 - write your preprint in the body of the document